 - Janet DiPietro, Associate Dean for Faculty & Research, Bloomberg School of Public Health

-- Mariale Hardiman, Vice Dean of Academic Affairs, School of Education
+- Mariale Hardiman, Interim Dean and Vice Dean of Academic Affairs, School of Education

 - Christopher Celenza, Vice Dean, Humanities & Social Sciences, Zanvyl Krieger School of Arts and Sciences